wrobi/turnUino/README.md

    - Angle0 : Initial servo position for streight state of turnout in degree (0 - 180)
    - Angle1 : Moved servo position for curved state of turnout in degree (0 - 180)

-  When you are done editing **all** the items you want, press Save button.
+  When you are done editing **all** of the items you want, press Save button.
 Plase note that for saving data ESP using flash ROM, which has writing lifetime limit.
+Unsaved modifications remains until reseting the board, so you can test all settings without saving.
   For hiding settings panel, press gear icon again.
-Unsaved modifications remains until reseting the board.

 ## Wiring:
 ![wiring](https://github.com/wrobi/turnUino/blob/main/wiring.png?raw=true)